 - Fort Snelling State Park, St. Paul

 Fishing – If you are not sure where to fish, star here: The Best Fishing Holes in the Twin Cities written by one of our own FFTC dads.
-And this is an awesome deal from the DNR and the Minnesota Twins:

 “Love You To Pieces” Picture Frame